Former Catholic Priest Says Pennsylvania Bishop Ignored His Reports Of Abuse

 The deeply disturbing 887-page report identifies more than 1,000 victims who were abused by priests in the dioceses of Scranton, Allentown, Harrisburg, Greensburg, Erie and Pittsburgh.
 The report says there are likely thousands more who didn't come forward.

 James Faluszczak, 48, was one of many witnesses to testify before the grand jury about being abused by an Erie priest.
-He is a former Northwestern Pennsylvania priest himself, who told the grand jury that he also witnessed abuse during his time in the priesthood.
+He is a former Northwestern Pennsylvania priest himself and told the grand jury that he also witnessed abuse during his time in the priesthood.

-Faluszczak tells Here & Now's Lisa Mullins that his childhood pastor, the Rev. Monsignor Daniel J. Martin, molested him from age 16 to 19.
-Through hearing his family members' confessions, Martin discovered that Faluszczak was struggling with problems at home.
+Faluszczak tells Here & Now's Lisa Mullins that his childhood pastor, Monsignor Daniel J. Martin, molested him from age 16 to 19.
+Through hearing Faluszczak's family members' confessions, Martin discovered that Faluszczak was struggling with problems at home.
 Martin died in 2006 at age 88.

 "I knew him from the time that I was 5 years old, and he spent all of those intervening years grooming me for the moment when he knew that I would be the most vulnerable," Faluszczak says.

-Faluszczak said he reported the alleged abuse to the Erie diocese twice – first to Bishop Donald Trautman in 2010, and then to his successor, Bishop Lawrence Persico.
+Faluszczak said he reported the alleged abuse to the Erie Diocese twice — first to Bishop Donald Trautman in 2010, and then to his successor, Bishop Lawrence Persico.
 He says he had several conversations with Persico from October 2013 to February 2016, in which he also presented allegations on behalf of other victims.

 But Faluszczak says the bishop "totally ignored" his claims.